LINGO / JARGON

 SCREENPLAY: The blueprint for your story and movie, often called the script and also referred to as a teleplay if shorter then feature length (US mainly).
 Screenplays include all dialogue, set and character action details, but simply and clearly.
 Go to: ‘Screenplay’.

 SCRIPT BREAKDOWN: A scene by scene account/list of things needed for each individual scene, from props to performers and equipment.
-(An example/template for a "script breakdown" is included in the "pre-production" section).
+(An example/template of a "script breakdown").

 SCRIPT SUPERVISOR: Crew member that knows the script inside out and ensures that there are no continuity errors during filming.
 Ensuring that actions, costumes/props are in the correct place/time during filming.
 (See also; continuity)